-Companies and individuals are advancing innovative ideas for more sustainable products.
+Businesses and individuals are advancing innovative ideas with potential for mainstream Green ICT.
 These range from products and services available today to futuristic concepts for tomorrow.
-A 3-D printer made out of of African e-waste is the latest - watch the video.
+The latest is modular electronics for devices and IoT.

 Intel's white paper Solar Power for PC Deployments: Enabling ICT Beyond the Grid is a clear and consise overview of how to calculate solar capacity for off-grid ICT.
 The methodology is illustrated with a case study about creating a solar-powered computer lab for a school in rural Bangladesh.